Two Longtime Faculty Members Retire

 In addition to directing the field program, she taught courses in social work and developed and presented continuing education programs.
 Topics for these programs included social work ethics and boundaries, leadership and supervision, case management, documentation, confidentiality, adoption competency, and safety in the field.

 Wagner was a trainer and co-director for the Training for Adoption Competency curriculum through the Center for Adoption Support and Education.
-She was involved with the Youth Oriented Substance Abuse and Trauma Counseling Program funded through HERSA from 2014-2017, as well as the Screening, Brief Intervention and Referral to Treatment program funded by SAMHSA from 2013-2016.
-She served in the role of ombuds through the Office of Conflict Resolution for many years.
+She was involved with the Youth Oriented Substance Use and Trauma Counseling Program funded through HERSA from 2014-2017, as well as the Screening, Brief Intervention and Referral to Treatment program funded by SAMHSA from 2013-2016.
+She served in the role of ombudsperson through the Office of Conflict Resolution for many years.